gtamhankar/bamazon/README.md

 ----------
 * Along with the basic CRUD operations, implemented "cli-table" in node to format the data for reporting if need be.
 * Applied "babar" package to create bar graph to show profits by department.
-* Added data validations.
-* Object oriented approach to design so that the application is scalable.
+* Object oriented approach to design so that the application is scalable and modularized.
-* Use of nested function callbacks to synchronize the api calls to bandsintown and geocoder.
+* Use of nested function callbacks to synchronize the api calls to handle asynchronous nature of javascript.
-* Read file in synchronously (blocking) so that the asynchrnous calls do not conflict between input and output file.

 ### Notes & Limitations:
 --------------------
-Limited scope for error handling.
-A separate class could have been written to handle response from api in case of issues.
+This is very primary application.
+Data validation & normalization is out of scope.

 ### Logic:
 -------
-liri.js accepts the command line inputs/arguments and maps the input command to the corresponding task.
-In case of missing/invaid inputs, it handles the inputs to defaults or sends appropriate messages to the user. liri.js calls the liriprocess.js by linking them using liridata object.
-Liridata object has properties that are defiend as tasks for each command.
-Each property calls the api and formats/parses the response object.
-The selected properties of the response object are sent to console and log.txt file.
+bamazon.js allows the user to continue as customer or asks for credentials to continue as supervisor or manager.
+A series of nested callbacks ensure that the user gets to see all the products and can select the product to buy. bamazon.js is a main code snippet that controls the flow of the applciation.
+Security module authenticates user and controls the display of proper menu per the user role. bamazonSupervisor, bmazonCustomer, bamazonManager files have the necessary basic functionality bulit in per the type of user.

 ### Run Instructions:
 --------------
 To run locally:

 1) Clone or download this git repository.
-2) set spotify id  and secret key in .env file.
-3) liriporcess.js has the api key for the node-geocoder api.
-Please supply this key in this file.
+2) Update password to database in db.js - update like : password: "xxxx"
+3) Pls execute schema.sql and seeds.sql in mysql to create necessary database and data.
-3) Install following packages on your machine. - "dotenv": "^6.1.0",
+3) Install following packages on your machine. - "babar": "^0.2.0",
-    "geocoder": "^0.2.3",
-    "moment": "^2.22.2",
-    "node-geocoder": "^3.22.0",
-    "node-spotify-api": "^1.0.7",
-    "request": "^2.88.0"
+    "cli-table": "^0.3.1",
+    "inquirer": "^6.2.1",
+    "mysql": "^2.16.0"
-4) Use node liri <command> on command line and run the program.
+4) Use node bamazon on command line and run the program.